intresrl/freeguild-shell-commands/awk/awk-examples.md

  Some information taken from [GAWK manual](https://www.gnu.org/software/gawk/manual/gawk.html)
 > NOTE: If you use Bash as your shell, you should execute the command
-> ?set +H? before running programs interactively, to disable the C shell-style
+> `set +H` before running programs interactively, to disable the C shell-style
-> command history, which treats ?!? as a special character.
+> command history, which treats `!` as a special character.

 ## Inline program (single-quotes are important!)